Paulina’s Story – Updated December 20,2011

 We were told that we would have to learn to adjust and live with Stargardt’s and referred to the RNIB for low vision aids.

 I chose to do English Literature, Music and Geography for my A-levels.
 The heavy reading load in English was a real challenge for me and I began to be very behind in course work.
-By reading the Coles notes on various books, I was able to cope in exams without actually having read much of the book!
+This was in the days before the amzing adaptive equipment that we have today.
+By reading the Coles notes on various course books, I was able to cope in exams without actually having read much of the book!

 Choice of Career

-My dream career always was to be a teacher.
-After doing the first year of the A-level courses, I applied to a Teachers’ Training College that specialized in Geography – my chosen subject.
+My dream career always was to be a teacher, a geography teacher.
+After doing the first year of the A-level courses, I applied to a Teachers’ Training College that specialized in Geography.
 A letter from the College informed me that academically I was accepted but because of my vision they could not accept me.
 I was not registered as a “disabled person” at this stage so did not know that colleges had to accept up to 3% of their intake from “disabled” persons.

 Subconsciously I had been very worried about the stress of having Stargardt’s and developed a stomach ulcer at the ripe old age of 18!